tywalch/electrodb/README.md

 ```

 # Services
-In ***ElectroDB*** a `Service` represents a collection of Entities and also allows you to build queries span across Entities.
+In ***ElectroDB*** a `Service` represents a collection of related Entities.
+Services allow you to build queries span across Entities.
 Similar to Entities, Services can coexist on a single table without collision.
 You can use Entities independent of Services, you do not need to import models into a Service to use them individually.
 However, you do you need to use a Service if you intend make queries that `join` multiple Entities.

 Require `electrodb`:
 ```javascript